-All the information and details pertaining to the EPR action plan presented by all the operational PIBO in particular state would have to be displayed on the concerned SPCB’s website as per the set format.
+All the information and details pertaining to the EPR action plan presented by all the operational PIBOs in a particular state would have to be displayed on the concerned SPCB’s website as per the set format.

 Renewal of the Registration Under the PWM Rules, 2020

 PIBOs can apply for the renewal of the registration following the submission of the application.
-This application has to be submitted on a four months advance basis prior to the date on which the registration expires.
-Together with application for renewal, certain documents must also be furnished.
+This application has to be submitted on a four-month advance basis prior to the date on which the registration expires.
+Together with the application for renewal, certain documents must also be furnished.

 Read Our Blog: Waste Management Consultant: You’re Guiding Partner!

-The documents as submitted by the PIBO would be subjected to assessment together with the half yearly reports.
+The documents as submitted by the PIBO would be subjected to assessment together with the half-yearly reports.
 Further, CPCB is the ultimate authority that would look after the renewal of the registration.
-The CPCB would renew the registration for the period of three years once the complete documents have been furnished by the producers and the brand owners.
+The CPCB would renew the registration for a period of three years once the complete documents have been furnished by the producers and the brand owners.